web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 ### Funding Bond Account

+**!
+NEVER fund a bond with a SOL transfer.
+Bond funding happens by assigning a stake account to the `Bond`.**

 The bond account exists to be funded, where the funds may be used to cover a protected event when a validator under-performs or experiences a serious issue.
 "Funding the bond" consists of two steps: